aiqm/torchani/docs/src/migration.rst

     model = torchani.nn.Sequential(aev_computer, neural_networks, energy_shifter)

 As an alternative, you can use the torchani ``Assembler`` to create your model.
-For example, to create a model just like ``ANI2x``, but with random weights, use:
+For example, to create a model just like ``ANI2x``, but with random weights, and using the cuAEV strategy for faster training, use:

 .. code-block:: python